 Non-owner auto insurance in the biggest Tennessee cities

-In Johnson City the average cost of non-owner auto insurance is $27 per month or $319 per year, and Jackson drivers pay $29 a month for the same coverage.
+In Johnson City non-owner auto insurance costs $27 per month or $319 annually, while drivers in Jackson pay $29 monthly for the same coverage.

 Another factor that affects non-owner car insurance rates is the cost of living.
 Higher living expenses in any Tennessee city can lead to higher insurance rates overall, including non-owner car insurance.